-Increasing this value puts more weighting on free space.
-When the free space priority is set to 100%, then location is no longer used in stripe-ordering calculations and weighting is based entirely on free space.
+Increasing the value puts more weighting on free space.
+When the free space priority is set to 100%, then location is no longer used in stripe-ordering calculations, and weighting is based entirely on free space.

-Note - Setting the priority to 100% means that OSS distribution does not count in the weighting, but the stripe assignment is still done via a weighting.
-For example, if OST2 has twice as much free space as OST1, then OST2 is twice as likely to be used, but it is not guaranteed to be used.
+Note that setting the priority to 100% means that OSS distribution does not count in the weighting, but the stripe assignment is still done via a weighting-if OST2 has twice as much free space as OST1, then OST2 is twice as likely to be used, but it is not guaranteed to be used.

-25.4 Handling Full OSTs
+24.5 Handing Full OSTs